Havorahq/bounxa/README.md

 ---

 8. **Buy Tickets**
-   You can purchase a ticket by simpmly viewing an event and clicking on Buy ticket.
+   You can purchase a ticket by simply viewing an event and clicking on Buy ticket.
 A voucher is generated once the transaction is successful.
 ---
  ![image](https://github.com/user-attachments/assets/fb5330e1-c8c2-4ef1-b071-4e52695fbd81)

 ---
 9. **Ticket Voucher**
-Tickets are validated using the Seda protocol, which fetches and verifies successful transactions.
-Seda Explorer customisation feature enables Bounxa to provide event hosts with real-time feedback on ticket status.
+Tickets are validated using the Seda EtherScanv2 Protocol, which fetches and verifies successful transactions.
+Seda Explorer customisation feature also enables Bounxa to provide event hosts with real-time feedback on ticket status.
 ---
 ![image0 (1)](https://github.com/user-attachments/assets/c74c1d73-4264-4b1e-a40e-11ac220a1134)